 If I take fish from a common fishing area, I benefit completely from those fish.
 But if I make an investment to increase the future number of fish, others benefit, too.
 So why should I risk making the investment?
 I'll wait for others to do it.
 But everyone else faces the same free-rider incentive.
 So we end up with a depleted resource and what Garrett Harden called "the tragedy of the commons."

 Except, says Ostrom, we often don't.
 There is also an "opportunity of the commons."
-While most politicians conclude that, depending on the resource, efficient management requires either privatization or government ownership, Ostrom finds examples of a third way: "self-organizing forms of collective action," as she put it in an interview a few years ago.
-Her message is to be wary of government promises.
+While most politicians conclude that, depending on the resource, efficient management requires either privatization or government ownership, Ostrom finds examples of a third way: "self-organizing forms of collective action," as she put it in an

 "Field studies in all parts of the world have found that local groups of resource users, sometimes by themselves and sometimes with the assistance of external actors, have created a wide diversity of institutional arrangements for cooperating with common-pool resources."